lxk00/BERT-EMD/README.md

 ### update 2021/08/06
 We replace the layer weight update method with division by addition.
 In our experiments, this normalization method is better than softmax on some datasets.
+Wight can be in range from 1e-3 to 1e+3